noeamiot/Bad-Apple-on-i3/README.md

 If you still want to continue (and fry your config with 14400 writes/s) this is the way to go :
 - Download the badapple video (using [youtube-dl](https://github.com/ytdl-org/youtube-dl/) for example)
 - Update `badApple.c` according to your need then compile it `gcc badApple.c`
+- Add the `i3config` file content to your i3 config file (and maybe change your config according to theses changes) then reload your i3 configuration
 - Create the directory for the files `mkdir fds`
 - Create the files (you can set the default color or the coordinates or empty files) `for i in {0..1599..1}; do echo "$i" >  \`pwd\`/fds/controlsequences$i.txt; done;`
 - Create the i3 layout (the only parameter is the resolution) `./makeLayout.sh 40 > layout`